Feeds:

 Developing systems are attracted towards their ends or goals.
 They are not only pushed from the past, they are pulled from the future.

-Yes, there is a push from the past and this is driven mostly from our unconscious as last week’s Horizon programme on BBC2 illustrated very powerfully.
+Yes, there is a push from the past and this is driven mostly from our unconscious as a 2012 Horizon programme on BBC2 illustrated very powerfully.
 But, as we have already said, there is also a pull from the future which is mostly responded to in consciousness.

 So, what is going to happen lies in our own hands and depends to a significant extent upon our conscious choices.
 If we come to feel that those choices are all already completely determined by some billiard-ball-type interactions among our billions of neurones, we will behave very differently from how we would behave if we felt that we could freely choose a course of action determined to a significant extent by a freely chosen vision of what we wanted to achieve.
 At the very least, it creates a greater sense of responsibility for our actions.